State Liquor Laws

 Liquor laws in Utah are pretty unique — here’s what you need to know.

 Utah’s Liquor Laws

-Other package agencies are often located in hotels and resorts for customer convenience.
-Many hotels and resorts offer alcoholic beverages via room service.
+Other sellers may be located in hotels and resorts for customer convenience.
+Many hotels offer alcoholic beverages via room service.

 Utah's Smoking Laws

-Many Utah Lodging facilities have smoking rooms available and the Salt Lake International Airport has designated smoking areas in the respective terminals.
-When in doubt about whether or not to light up, it is probably best to ask about the location's policy.
+Many Utah lodging facilities have smoking rooms available and the Salt Lake International Airport has designated smoking areas in front of their respective terminals.
+When in doubt about

 whether to light up in an outdoor space at a bar, restaurant or venue, it’s best to ask the business about their policies.